-26 Apr Kirkjubøur: A Taste of Faroese History on Streymoy
+26 Apr Kirkjubøur, Faroe Islands: A Taste of Local History on Streymoy

 My initial plans for the Faroe Islands included spending a few hours hiking to Kirkjubøur, hanging around the historical village for a bit, and then hiking back to Tórshavn.
 As the days went on, I became more keen on checking out some of the lesser talked about islands such as Nólsoy and Skúvoy, and the desire to hike to Kirkjubøur kind of fizzled out.

 Well, due to the Faroes working her magic (my way of saying providing us with less than desirable weather), we skipped out on Skúvoy and axed the long day trip to Nólsoy.
 This left us with an entire day in Tórshavn and we ended up throwing Kirkjubøur back onto our itinerary.
 We didn’t do this trip by foot as the weather truly was horrendous, but rather by car.
 Our last adventure in the Faroe Islands, and one that I am so happy we got to experience.
 Kirkjubøur is an absolute must for anyone visiting the islands.

 TABLE OF CONTENTS

 Kirkjubøur is about a twenty-minute drive from the Faroese capital city of Tórshavn.
 It is the southernmost village on the island of Streymoy and really does sit at the end of the road.

 What makes Kirkjubøur so notable is that it is the historical and cultural hub for Faroese history.
 You can find three of the most historical sights in the Faroe Islands located within this village.
 The three key sights are the St. Magnus Cathedral, St. Olav’s Church, and the old farmhouse Kirkjubøargarður.